calcasey/m_polymorpha_meristem_activity_transcriptomics/README.md

 # mpolymorpha_meristem_activity_transcriptomics

-This repository contains the code and metadata files that are required to reproduce the transcriptomic analysis performed in [Spencer V., Casey C., Dolan L. et al. 2025]() to identify genes that are differentially expressed between inactive and active meristems in *Marchantia polymorpha*.
+This repository contains the code and metadata files that are required to reproduce the transcriptomic analysis performed in [Spencer V., Casey C., Dolan L. et al. 2025.
+The cytochrome P450 enzyme MpCYP78E1 inhibits meristem initiation and activity in *Marchantia polymorpha*. bioRxiv.](https://doi.org/10.1101/2025.04.28.651025) to identify genes that are differentially expressed between inactive and active meristems in *Marchantia polymorpha*.

 ## Analysis workflow